somasish/Selenium-webdriver-TestNG-Framework/README.md

         In the above line the test annotation is mentioned and dataprovider class is mapped with the dataprovider name as “getGoogleMapsData”.
 You can write your own customized dataprovider as mentioned in com.abc.dataprovider.ExcelDataProvider.java file (2 examples are given).
 The above structure is maintained for all the scripts.
 If you want to write a new script then copy the above code and change the method name and your custom dataprovider if you want.
 Place the method in a specific file.
 Now you need to give the java file name and method name in testing.xml file.
 Please look into that file to find out how it is done.
         Now once the structure of the test method is ready.
 Now we need to script.
 This script goes to Google Map page and then enters 2 different place name in the textbox and then it searches for that.

         step 1 is to Navigate to specific url for that I will use below code.
 (Note: Framework will automatically start and close the browser.
-So our scripting willll start directly from step of URL Navigation)
+So our scripting will start directly from step of URL Navigation)
                 SeleniumRepo.GoToUrl(“http://maps.google.com”);
         Instread of hardcoding the url I am giving it from the property file.
 Property files are stored in key value pairs.
 So below code will read a property file with name “ProjectData.properties” and then it will search for a key “TS02SiteURLNavigation” and return the value of the key (for our case it’s a URL)
                 PropertyFileRead.FileRead("ProjectData.properties","TS02SiteURLNavigation").